A picture is worth a thousand words

 Animation Studio

-A Zimbabwean now living in UK sponsored this amazing studio to teach Zimbabwean children in UK to speak Ndebele.
-Operated by elders.
+A Zimbabwean now living in the United Kingdom sponsored this amazing studio so our Elders could learn to produce more sophisticated work on computers by creating materials to teach Zimbabwean children in the UK to speak Ndebele.

 Our Founder, Dennis